2013 Pampanga local elections

 Local elections were held in the province of Pampanga on May 13, 2013, as part of the 2013 general election.
-Voters will select candidates for all local positions: a town mayor, vice mayor and town councilors, as well as members of the Sangguniang Panlalawigan, the vice-governor, governor and representatives for the four districts of Pampanga.
+Voters elected candidates for all local positions: a town mayor, vice mayor and town councilors, as well as members of the Sangguniang Panlalawigan, the vice-governor, governor and representatives for the four districts of Pampanga.

 Gubernatorial election

-Parties are as stated in their certificate of candidacies.
+Party affiliations of the contestants were as stated in their certificates of candidacy.

 Incumbent Governor Lilia Pineda is running for her reelection under to her local party KAMBILAN (a coalition composed of National Unity Party, Lakas–CMD, Nationalist People's Coalition and United Nationalist Alliance), her running mate is her son Dennis Pineda.
 Governor Lilia will face again former governor Ed Panlilio of Liberal Party, his running mate is lawyer Maria Amalia Tiglao.